 The P&S will contain a provision allowing you to walk through the house within 24 hours before the closing.
 This “final walk-through” will give you a chance to take a close look at the property to make sure it is in the condition you had expected, with all of the seller’s personal items removed and any agreed-upon repair work completed.

-The closing lawyer will, in consultation with your lender, prepare a document called a HUD-1 Settlement Statement.
-The “HUD Form” lists where every penny in the transaction comes from and where it goes.
-It will include an itemized accounting of all the “closing costs”, such as fees for recording documents at the Registry of Deeds, lender’s fees, and title examination.
+The closing lawyer will, in consultation with your lender, prepare a document called a Closing Disclosure or Settlement Statement.
+The Settlement Statement lists where every penny in the transaction comes from and where it goes.
+It will include an itemized accounting of all the “closing costs,” such as fees for recording documents at the Registry of Deeds, lender’s fees, and the title examination.
 Additional common closing costs may include title insurance, prepaid interest for the month of the closing, a homeowner’s insurance binder, credit report, and appraisal.
 Your lawyer will tell you the exact amount of these costs and credits and will instruct you on the total amount that you will need to bring with you to closing.

-You will need to bring a certified or bank check to the closing in the final amount specified on the “bottom line” of the HUD Form.
-Ordinarily, we advise clients to make this check payable to themselves, for security reasons, and then endorse it over to the office of the closing lawyer at closing.
-In addition to this final check, you will also need identification, such as a driver’s license or passport.
+You will need to wire the funds or else bring a certified/bank check to the closing in the final amount specified on the “bottom line” of the Settlement Statement In addition to the final amount of funds, you will also need identification, such as a driver’s license or passport.
 It’s also a good idea to bring your checkbook in case any last-minute incidental expenses arise.

 from → Buying a Home - the Process